hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 unoften meaningless customs sanctioned by the people, local prejudices and ideas, and the usages and ceremonials prevalent amongst women, are what really govern society everywhere!
-How many care to read the Shâstras or to lead society according to their ordinances after careful study?
+How many care to read the Shāstras or to lead society according to their ordinances after careful study?

 Disciple: What are we to do, then?

 Swamiji: We must revive the old laws of the Rishis.
-We must initiate the whole people into the codes of our old Manu and Yâjnavalkya, with a few modifications here and there to adjust them to the changed circumstances of the time.
-Do you not see that nowhere in India now are the original four castes (Châturvarnya) to be found?
+We must initiate the whole people into the codes of our old Manu and Yājnavalkya, with a few modifications here and there to adjust them to the changed circumstances of the time.
+Do you not see that nowhere in India now are the original four castes (Chāturvarnya) to be found?
 We have to redivide the whole Hindu population, grouping it under the four main castes, of Brahmins, Kshatriyas, Vaishyas, and Shudras, as of old.
 The numberless modern subdivisions of the Brahmins that split them up into so many castes, as